midgardproject/phpcr-midgard2/README.md

 ## About Midgard2

 Midgard2 is an open source content repository library available for multiple programming languages.
-For PHP it is available as [an extension](https://github.com/midgardproject/midgard-php5).
-On many distributions setting this up is as simple as:

-    $ sudo apt-get install php5-midgard2

-The Midgard2 content repository is able to access and manage content stored in various common relational databases, including SQLite, MySQL and Postgres.
+Midgard2 is able to access and manage content stored in various common relational databases, including SQLite, MySQL and Postgres.
 For this, you get a reasonably simple object-oriented interface.
 An example:

     $article = new net_example_article();
     $article->title = "Hello, world";